Showing posts with label gold. Show all posts

 Soke Hausel with students at the University of Wyoming, 1999

-Soke Hausel with Murray Utah Shorin-Kai students
+Soke Hausel at the Murray Utah Shorin-Kai dojo.